-Boasting a database of more than 3 billion online identities from around the world, with 100+ billion identity elements, Pipl’s usefulness is unquestionable as a straightforward search engine that can provide intel on almost anyone with a digital and/or government footprint.
+Boasting a database of more than 5 billion trusted identities from around the world, with 330+ billion trust elements, Pipl’s usefulness is unquestionable as a straightforward search engine that can provide intel on almost anyone with a digital and/or government footprint.

 There is also an option to enable or disable results from live sources, as well as more complex queries.